School Search Options

 In high school, students in their first year are called freshman, in their second year sophomore, in their third year junior, and in their last and fourth year senior.

-- They are funded by state and local government.
+Public Schools- They are funded by state and local government.
 They must admit all the children living within the district.
 In the recent past, two other types of public schools have come in the picture.
-Charter Schools

-Proprietary Schools- are private schools that are run for profit.
+Proprietary Schools- These are private schools that are run for profit.
 This is a relatively new category of schools.
 They do not answer to any board of trustees or elected officials and are run by corporates, profit seeking businesses or private organizations.

 Since propriety schools are privately owned, there are no traditional faculty.
 Teachers are less permanent and have no work tenure.
 Such schools are dependent on the market trend, and quickly adapt themselves to the needs of the employer and the students.